 |Maximum load:||700N (71kg, 157lbs)|

-This rating is without bending forces on the extending rod, do ensure appropriate support on the output in order to realise the full load capacity.
+This rating is without bending forces on the extending rod, you must ensure that the load is fully supported/guided in the direction of the actuator in order to realise the maximum load capacity.

 |Current for max. load:||4A|